- Property ownership

 This annual rate of price change reflects the best estimate for how much the value of a typical property has changed over the preceding twelve months.
 Similar to the 'annual' change, the 'monthly' percentage change estimates the percentage change in average house prices relative to the previous month.

 The Land Registry HPI is derived from all residential property transactions registered with Land Registry since January 1995.
+Some property transactions are excluded from the dataset based on evidence found in the registration documents.
 See the list of exclusions for further information.

 Yes, but not for commercial purposes.
 No part of the HPI may be reproduced in any form or for any purpose without the prior permission of Land Registry.
 Enquiries can be made to copyright@landr egistry.gov.uk.
 Neither Land Registry nor any third party shall be liable for any loss or damage, direct, indirect or consequential, arising from (i) any inaccuracy or incompleteness of the data in the HPI or (ii) any decision made or action taken in reliance upon the data.
 Neither shall Land Registry or any third party be liable for loss of business resources, lost profits or any punitive indirect, consequential, special or similar damages whatsoever, whether in contract or tort or otherwise, even if advised of the possibility of such damages being incurred.